-Note 1: Indicates that the data within the XDS DocumentEntry be represented as a contained resource.
-See Section 4.5.4.4.7.
+Note 1: Indicates that the data shall be represented as a contained resource, unless the UnContained References Option is used.
+See Section 4.5.4.4.7, and ITI TF-1:33.2.3.

 Note 2: Not Applicable - The Document Sharing metadata element has no equivalent element in HL7 FHIR; therefore, a Document Source is not able to set these elements, and Document Consumers will not have access to these elements.